-The bill also clarifies the right to strike, emplovers prohibits from permanently replacing strikina employees, and penalizes employers that violate workers' rights.
-Monetary conjunction penalties. in with personal liability, will help ensure employers are held accountable for their injustices.
+The bill also clarifies the right to strike, bans employers from permanently replacing striking employees, and penalizes employers that violate workers' rights.
+Monetary penalties, in conjunction with personal liability, will help ensure employers are held accountable for their injustices.

 If passed, this bill would allow workers to eliminate current "right-to-work" laws, and guarantee the right to union organizing and collective bargaining.
-Today, even in non-"rightto-work" states, union organizing campaigns are often met with severe pushback from employers and even illegal retaliation.
+Today, even in non "right-to-work" states, union organizing campaigns are often met with severe pushback from employers and even illegal retaliation.

-Additionally.
-PRO the Act would safeguard union elections by allowing employees to vote at a neutral location and refuse attend employerto mandated anti-union meetings.
+Additionally, the PRO Act would protect union elections by allowing employees to vote at a neutral location and refuse to attend employer-mandated anti-union meetings.
 Transparency is also a requirement under this bill, as workers must be informed of their rights and employers must disclose their union-busting consultant contracts.